-- 5.15 UDP Policy RT2/2 requires provision to be made for recreation in new housing developments.
-In February 2012, SPD1: Open Space, Sport and Recreation Provision in New Housing Development was adopted, which set a threshold of 1 net additional dwelling for recreational provision. - On 28th November 2014, the Government issued new advice within the National Planning Practice Guidance (NPPG) on Section 106 Planning Obligations which provides that 'tariff style' planning contributions should not be sought from developments of 10 units or less, and which have a maximum combined gross floorspace of no more than 1,000 square metres.
+- 5.13 UDP Policy RT2/2 requires provision to be made for recreation in new housing developments.
+In February 2012, SPD1: Open Space, Sport and Recreation Provision in New Housing Development was adopted, which set a threshold of 1 net additional dwelling for recreational provision. - 5.14 On 28th November 2014, the Government issued new advice within the National Planning Practice Guidance (NPPG) on Section 106 Planning Obligations which provides that 'tariff style' planning contributions should not be sought from developments of 10 units or less, and which have a maximum combined gross floorspace of no more than 1,000 square metres.
 As a result, for applications determined after 28th November 2014, the Council has no longer been able to require developer contributions for recreation for housing developments of 10 units or less and which have a maximum combined gross floorspace of no more than 1,000 square metres.
-This change in planning legislation explains why there has been a significant fall in the number of planning consents which made recreation contributions from 2014/15 to 2015/16.

-- 5.17 In response to this change, SPD1 was revised and subsequently adopted in June 2015. - 5.18 In 2018/2019, 10 applications for 10 or more additional dwellings were permitted and a total of £56,037.95 for recreation, LNR and Open space was secured through planning agreements.
+This change in planning legislation explains why there has been a significant fall in the number of planning consents which made recreation contributions from 2014/15 to 2015/16. - 5.15 In response to this change, SPD1 was revised and subsequently adopted in June 2015. - 5.16 In 2019/2020, 11 applications for 10 or more additional dwellings were permitted.
+A total of £345,517.05 was secured through planning agreements.